This page is intended to help users of the Motorola NVG510 Modem/Router identify and solve some issues that I (and others) have encountered.

 It has a list of questions and answers to the most common problems after the intro part.

 Given I cannot longer attend to specific user requests, I suggest using Jordan's app to solve most of your problems quickly.
-It costs only $3, and Jordan is there to provide support and answer questions in case of problems.
+It's free, and Jordan is there to provide support and answer questions in case of problems.
+I do suggest you consider donating to Jordan for his work.

 You can also read more details in this blog post.